Updated | June 25, 2013

 But remembering just five words could mean the difference between life and death for you or the Scouts in your unit: “When Thunder Roars, Go Indoors.”

-This is a good time for me to bring it to your attention because it’s Lightning Safety Week, the National Weather Service’s annual reminder about the dangers of lightning and how to minimize your risk.
+This is a good time for me to bring it to your attention because June 23-29, 2013, is Lightning Safety Week, the National Weather Service’s annual reminder about the dangers of lightning and how to minimize your risk.

 Once you hear thunder, lightning is close enough to strike you.
 Follow these guidelines to minimize your risk.
 I wrote them with the help of Richard Bourlon, the BSA’s Health and Safety expert: